komikku-app/komikku-extensions/CONTRIBUTING.md

         .build()
 ```

-Note: `10.0.2.2` is usually the address of your loopback interface in the android emulator, if tachiyomi tells you that it's unable to connect to 10.0.2.2:8080 you will likely need to change it (the same if you are using hardware device)
+Note: `10.0.2.2` is usually the address of your loopback interface in the android emulator.
+If Tachiyomi tells you that it's unable to connect to 10.0.2.2:8080 you will likely need to change it (the same if you are using hardware device).

-If all went well, you should see all requests and responses made by the source.
+If all went well, you should see all requests and responses made by the source in the web interface of `mitmweb`.

 ## Building